 About our Hotel, I would say everything was flawless except of two things,

-- First problem is the different schedules of their buffet breakfast in weekends and weekdays because of this I lost my breakfast opportunity and
+- The first problem is the different schedules of their buffet breakfast on weekends and weekdays because of this I lost my breakfast opportunity and

 - Second is the poor wi-fi connection, it was a complete deception no connection at all.
 When I ask the receptionist what can they do with this situation the person didn’t know what to say.